 Dark chocolate is an excellent source of healthy dietary fats, fiber, magnesium, and other important minerals.
 On top of that, it’s an incredible source of antioxidants, and can help lower cholesterol, blood pressure, and may even help to protect against cardiovascular disease.
 (1)

-4 Commonly Used Paleo Flour Substitutes
+4 Best Low Carb Paleo Flour Substitutes

 Look up recipes like cookies, muffins, pizza crust, pasta and other staples in the standard American diet and you are likely going to run into a lot of recipes that require the use of all-purpose flour, wheat flour, or something similar.
 In an effort to make the recipe paleo-friendly, substitutions must be made.
 However, not all ingredients are compatible with one another, and simply replacing one for another doesn’t always work.
 So, we’ve put together this short list of commonly used paleo flour substitutes for you to be guided by: